-Magic mushrooms or psilocybin-containing fungi have been a part of human history since the early Paleolithic era.
+Magic mushrooms or psilocybin-producing fungi have been a part of human history since the early Paleolithic Era.
 Consumed by the Greeks in secret ceremonies about 5,000 years ago, they were also central to a variety of religious rites, traditions, and beliefs happening worldwide.

 Fungi have always been highly regarded for both their healing and mind-expanding properties.
-Fungal cave drawings found in modern-day Algeria dating about 7,000 years ago suggests early man did interact with neurotropic fungi.
-From the geometric pattern designs left on the walls, to the vivid depiction of mushroom shapes, it is difficult not to suspect the encounter between the two inspired such creativity.
+Fungal cave drawings found in modern-day Algeria dating around 7,000 years ago suggests that early humans did interact with neurotropic fungi.
+From the geometric pattern designs left on the cave walls, to the vivid depiction of mushroom shapes, it is difficult not to suspect the encounter between the two inspired such creativity.

-It is said that after the melting of the last ice age, and the beginning of the Paleolithic era, the environmental conditions were perfect for mushroom proliferation, and made them exposed and available for humans to consume.
-Furthermore, while on hunting tracking treks, it is known that sapiens would use the animal dung they encountered to camouflage their smell, by spreading it on themselves.
-When we see all the varieties of magic mushrooms that grow on poo, we can easily picture the scene where the primitive men goes for a bite and a taste.
-Growing worldwide, in all types of habitats, did the mind-expanding magic mushroom charm the primitive men?
+It is said that after the melting of the last ice age, and the beginning of the Paleolithic Era, the environmental conditions were perfect for mushroom proliferation, and human consumption.
+Furthermore, while on hunting tracking treks, it is known that sapiens would spread animal dung on themselves to camouflage their smell.
+Given the varieties of psychoactive mushrooms flourishing on dung, one can easily picture primitive men tempted to have a bite.
+Growing worldwide, in all types of habitats, did the mind-expanding magic mushroom charm the primitive me

-It is just as much about which habitats magic mushrooms favour to grow in as it about how they propagate.
+The habitats magic mushrooms favour to grow in are as important as how they propagate.

 To understand how magic mushrooms spread, let’s take a brief detour to discuss the life cycle of the mushroom.
 Mushrooms are the fruiting body of an underground network of cells called mycelium.
-In other views, the mycelium is like the apple-tree, and the mushroom the apple.
-The morphology of each mushroom is designed to optimize the dissemination of spores.
+In other words, the mycelium is like the apple-tree, and the mushroom is like the apple.
+Additionally, the morphology of each mushroom is designed to optimize the dissemination of spores.
 Spores are like the seeds of the apple, but they are a dust of billions of them.
 In some areas of the world, spore charged clouds have been known to change the weather or cause “thunderstorm asthma”!

 Let’s recapitulate, under the mature cap of gilled fungi resides this powerful reproductive dust of spores, ready to fly, swim, grip on to anything it can!
 Incredible right?
 And that is while leaving out the thousands of mating possibilities they have!